 Here's one for those of us who can name every member of the Kardashian family and detail their latest drama.

-Hayu is a streaming subscription devoted exclusively to reality TV, with more than 3,000 hours of televised trash (or guilty pleasures, depending on your perspective).
+Hayu is a streaming subscription devoted exclusively to reality TV for UK viewers, with more than 3,000 hours of televised trash (or guilty pleasures, depending on your perspective).

 The Kardashians are here, naturally, along with the Real Housewives of, well, everywhere, and lesser known fare like Below Deck: Mediterranean, Southern Charm, and Sweet Home Oklahoma.